1615450788/typedoc-plugin-markdown-examples/README.md

 ### 5. Viewing the website

-The example Docusaurus websute will be available at http://localhost:3000/docs/myapi/.
+The example Docusaurus website will be available at http://localhost:3000/docs/myapi/.

-Manually add the index page to headerLinks to access the api from header.
+Manually add the index page to headerLinks it siteConfig.js to access the api from header.

 ```js
 headerLinks: [